elderguardian/leonie/docs/articles/developing.md

 | 2 `src/foundations`  | Modules that provide a framework for the bot    |
 | 3.1 `src/components` | Modules that provide specific bot functionality |
 | 3.2 `src/commands`   | Code for the specific commands and subcommands  |

+When developing a new command like a Weather command, L3.1 should provide a weather module which is used in a L3.2 command.
+L1 and L2 are not important for most features.
+Similar to how the OSI model abstracts stuff into black boxes.